 Before: Lacking Storage

-With its gorgeous traditional mantel, this fireplace already had some serious chops.
+With its gorgeous traditional mantel, this fireplace already had some good bones.
 But shelving was lacking and the red brick clashed with the rest of the fireplace surround.Continue to 2 of 20 below.

 02 of 20